superseriousbusiness/gotosocial/docs/installation_guide/caddy.md

 If you we running GoToSocial on port 443, change the `port` value back to the default `8080`.

+If the reverse proxy will be running on the same machine, set the `bind-address` to `"localhost"` so that the GoToSocial server is only accessible via loopback.
+Otherwise it may be possible to bypass your proxy by connecting to GoToSocial directly, which might be undesirable.

 ## Set up Caddy

 We will configure Caddy 2 to use GoToSocial on our main domain example.org.
 Since Caddy takes care of obtaining the Lets Encrypt certificate, we only need to configure it properly once.